magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something before a hard amazon payment decline
+*  If one wants to do something before a hard amazon payment decline

 ### 49. amazon_payment_pending_authorization_soft_decline_after